Juventus face 2023 of financial & legal uncertainty

 Juventus face several investigations from public prosecutors in Turin, the Italian Federal Council as well as Uefa.

 "In the last 15 years, only Calciopoli [the scandal of 2006] was as bad as this.
-Then we got attacked from all sides - this time we created it all ourselves," former chief football officer Stefano Bertola, who was bugged while talking to present sport director Federico Cherubini, said in July 2021.
+Then we got attacked from all sides - this time we created it all ourselves," former chief financial officer Stefano Bertola, who was bugged while talking to present sport director Federico Cherubini, said in July 2021.

 The facts